 - Lack of a support system

-When answering the agile scrum questions related to impediments, be sure to answer how you are going to deal with these issues.
+When answering the agile scrum questions related to impediments, be sure to answer how you will deal with these issues.

 25. Explain Agile vs. Scrum

 This is one of the agile project management interview questions preferred by interviewers.
-Agile is an umbrella term, i.e. an approach which is used in project management, while Scrum is simply the form of Agile which clarifies its steps and processes in a concise way.
-Scrum is a procedure and Agile is a process to go with this practice.
+Agile is an umbrella term, i.e., an approach that is used in project management, while Scrum is simply the form of Agile which concisely clarifies its steps and processes.
+Scrum is a procedure, and Agile is a process to go with this practice.